What can I use instead of grass for my lawn?

-Many people love a stripy green lawn but it can be hard work to keep it looking good.
+Many people love a stripy green lawn but it can be hard work to keep it looking good, that’s when we need to think of alternative lawn ideas.
 Sometimes there are areas in a garden where you might want a patch of green without all the hassle of maintenance, where mowing grass is not a viable option.
 In these situations there are plants that could be used.
 Time to use our imagination!
 Here are some plants as alternative lawn ideas:

 One of the most common alternatives to a grass lawn is chamomile, a popular choice in Elizabethan gardens – it is said that Francis Drake was bowling on a camomile lawn at Plymouth when called to face the Armada.
 The best variety to grow as a lawn is Chamaemelum nobile ‘Treneague, which forms a gorgeously aromatic carpet.
 It is very easy to grow from seed and takes about three months to establish properly.
 Not suitable for heavily shaded areas, poorly drained soils or places with a high footfall but given the right situation, chamomile makes a good, low maintenance lawn.